 MA Journalism (Audio, Docs and Podcast)

-Work alongside independent and BBC audio producers, and award-winning academics, to gain valuable experience, insights and contacts for your career in audio journalism.
+Work alongside independent and BBC audio producers, and award-winning academics, in this exciting and unique Master's degree, accredited by the Broadcast Journalism Training Council (BJTC) to gain valuable experience, insights and contacts for your career in audio journalism.

 Why study journalism (audio, docs and podcast)?